BlankSpacePlus/blankspaceplus/README.md

 Those who can't come to the best of their ambitions can have no regrets.
 Who can ridicule them?

 I hope I can finally get a good offer!

+It’s worth mentioning that I don’t play LOL, but I like the IG and the K/DA very much.